-Environmental Initiatives - Bristow was one of the first vertical lift operators in the U.K. to obtain International Organization for Standards ("ISO") 14001 certification, which certifies that our U.K. operations have an environmental management system in place that monitors, manages, and delivers continuous improvement to systems and procedures at our bases of operations.
-Our Brazil operations also passed an ISO 14001 audit continuing their certification that was initially obtained in 2018 and as of 2022, our corporate office had also obtained an ISO 14001 certification.
+Environmental Initiatives - Bristow was one of the first vertical lift operators in the UK to obtain International Organization for Standards ("ISO") 14001 certification, which certifies that our UK operations have an environmental management system in place that monitors, manages, and delivers continuous improvement to systems and procedures at our bases of operations.
+Our Brazil operations also passed an ISO 14001 audit continuing their certification that was initially obtained in 2018.
+In 2022, our corporate office obtained an ISO 14001 certification.
 We also have undertaken proactive measures to reduce aircraft emissions and reduce the environmental impact of our operations by monitoring operational practices to reduce our time running the aircraft on the ground, utilizing a fleet of efficient and regularly maintained aircraft supported by current technologies, such as flight planning software for payload management, and by partnering with our customers to maximize seat utilization, thus reducing the number of flights required.
 We are actively developing a forward-looking strategy to improve the efficiency of our fleet and help make sure it is aligned with customer contract terms.
 On the ground, we initiated the process of replacing inefficient, older support vehicles with electric vehicles (EVs) where available.
 Additionally, we encourage and assist our engine manufacturers, aircraft manufacturers, our customers and other stakeholders to be early and leading adopters of sustainable aviation fuels ("SAF") as we encourage wider availability of these alternative fuels by our fuel suppliers.
-We have successfully flown limited sets of SAF-powered flights for our energy and SAR businesses in the the North Sea.
-We have also partnered with manufacturers to assist with the development of electric vertical takeoff and landing and short takeoff and landing aircraft, collectively known as Advanced Air Mobility ("AAM").
-AAM is a new aviation system that is primarily powered by hybrid and/or electric propulsion systems and is expected to help reduce emissions when it begins to replace certain classes of aircraft.
+We have successfully flown limited sets of SAF-powered flights for our energy and SAR businesses in the North Sea.
+In addition, we have deepened partnerships with multiple manufacturers to assist with the operationalization of electric vertical takeoff and landing and short takeoff and landing aircraft, collectively known as Advanced Air Mobility ("AAM").
+AAM is an emerging aviation system which utilizes aircraft that are primarily powered by hybrid and/or electric propulsion systems and is expected to support the reduction of operational emissions.